Undergraduate programmes at the Centre for Computational Social Science

 The following undergraduate degrees are offered by C2S2:

 - BSc Criminology

 - BSc in Sociology

-Students enrolled in these programmes will be offered the option to undertake up to an 11-week work placement with one of our industrial partners in the second year, supported by a bursary.
-Q-Step students can also apply for bursaries to attend summer schools in social science data analysis, and have access to the QStep Support Desk which offers one-to-one expert feedback to students questions associated with data analysis modules.
+Students enrolled in these programmes will be offered the option to undertake a work placement in the second year, and also have access to the C2S2 Support Desk which offers one-to-one expert feedback to students questions associated with data analysis modules.